2. PopEF file format

 which is used to link them to other

-empty but must be unique among all read blobs of PoplarExecutable type.
+empty and must be unique among all the blobs of type POPLAR_EXECUTABLE

 .

-The metadata contains information about model’s execution target.
+The metadata contains information about the model execution target.
 This includes the number and version of IPUs used by the model.
 In addition, the data includes options for the Poplar library and devices.

-Poplar executables are organised in the form of vector of runnable programs that can be grouped in so called program flows.
+Poplar executables are organised as a vector of runnable programs that can be grouped into “program flows”.

-The following pseudocode illustrates how the data usage contained in the program flows would look.
+The following pseudocode illustrates the data use in the program flows.

 model = loadFromFile(filename)